-Note: The information presented here is an abbreviated version of our formal General Information for Tours to Morocco in Spring.
+Note: The information presented here is an abbreviated version of our formal General Information for this tour.
 Its purpose is solely to give readers a sense of what might be involved if they take this tour.
 Although we do our best to make sure that what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose contents supersedes any information contained here.

-CLIMATE: It is generally warm to hot and dry throughout the year, but in spring it can be cooler in the north and very cold in the mountains and desert areas.
+CLIMATE: It is generally warm to hot and dry throughout the year but in spring it can be cooler in the north and very cold in the mountains and desert areas.
 Temperatures range from 10-15°C (50-60°F) at night to daytime highs of 15-30°C (60-90°F) in lowland areas.
-In the mountains temperatures are 5-10°C (10-20°F) lower, but even in March it can stay below freezing for most of the day at the ski resort.
-Rainfall is low in the desert (a shower every four years or so) but moderate in the Atlas (where at this time of year it may still fall as snow) and along the coast.
-We may experience some windy days, particularly in the mountains and deserts, making an otherwise warm day seem very cold.
+In the mountains temperatures are usually 5-10°C (10-20°F) lower but even in March it can be below freezing for most of the day at the ski resort.
+Rainfall is low in the desert (a shower every four years or so) but moderate in the Atlas (whereas at this time of year it may still fall as snow) and along the coast.
+We may experience some windy days especially in the mountains and desert which can make an otherwise warm day seem very cold.